lsegurado/ls-i18n/README.md

-# LS-i18n!
+# LS-i18n
-Hi!
-This is a language manager for vainilla JS.
+A simple language manager for vainilla JS.

 ## How to install it